-Petrol prices in Australia have increased by 37% over the past year which alone adds around 1% to headline inflation (now 5.1%) while disruption to global production and the solid internal demand from the pandemic is significantly affecting the fastest-growing price in two decades.
+Petrol prices in Australia have increased by 37% over the past year which alone estimates around 1% to headline inflation (now 5.1%) while disruption to global production and the solid internal demand from the pandemic is significantly affecting the fastest-growing price in two decades.

-However, the RBA didn’t anticipate the high-flying inflation rate could maintain its current pace into the next year and instead believes the consumer price index (CPI) will begin to decline for three reasons.
+However, the RBA didn’t anticipate that the high-flying inflation rate could maintain its current pace into the next year and instead believes the consumer price index (CPI) will begin to decline for three reasons.

-First, pandemic-related supply problems should be gradually resolved in the next six months as companies adjust to their new operating environment.
+First, pandemic-related supply problems should gradually be resolved in the next six months as companies adjust to their new operating environment.
 Second, the current decades-high inflation rate is raising the bar for future comparison, meaning that prices have to keep increasing at an extremely elevated rate to maintain the current 5-7% growth rate.

 The third factor relies on the central bank’s monetary policy and the tools available.
-The outlook of high-interest rates globally, which are set to be above 2% for most developed countries, should help to rebalance the demand for goods, services and supplies in the market.
+The outlook of high-interest rates globally, which are set to be above 2% for most developed countries should help to rebalance the demand for goods, services and supplies in the market.
 In that case, the irrational price movement can be stabilized.

 Two weeks ago, the Australian central bank surprised the world with a 50 bps hike but Governor Philip Lowe promised that there won’t be any more surprises at the July meeting, signalling that the RBA will 'only' raise interest rates between 25 to 50 basis points to lift the cash rate to 1.1% to 1.35%.

-Nevertheless, the money market is seemly holding a different view on the interest rate outlook.
+Nevertheless, the money market is seemingly holding a different view on the interest rate outlook.
 For the near term, the market bets on a 65 to 75 basis point hike in two weeks and for the longer period, the futures market has priced in an RBA cash rate of about 3.7% by year’s end.